trezor/trezor-suite/docs/features/message-system.md

 ### Application steps

 1. Config is fetched on load of application and is stored in Redux state.
 To be persisted between sessions, is is mirrored into IndexDB.
-2. Conditions of config are evaluated on specific Redux actions.
+1. Conditions of config are evaluated on specific Redux actions.
 See `messageSystemMiddleware.ts` [file](https://github.com/trezor/trezor-suite/blob/145a43d21ee94461d3f013c1dc23241dd27b0224/packages/suite/src/middlewares/suite/messageSystemMiddleware.ts).
-3. If conditions of message satisfies user's stack, the message is accordingly propagated.
-If it is dismissible, its id is saved to Redux state (IndexDB) on close, to avoid displaying next time.
+1. If conditions of a message satisfy the user's stack, the message is accordingly propagated.
+If it is dismissible, its ID is saved to Redux state (IndexDB) on close, to avoid displaying it next time.

 ### Followup